breezy-weather/breezy-weather/CONTRIBUTE.md

 To be candidate for inclusion in the project, a weather source must:
 - have a free-tier available with hourly forecast at minimum
-- not require credit card information to have a free key (OpenWeather is exempted as it didn’t require it at the time it was implemented)
+- not require private information such as credit card or phone number to have a free key

 Additionally, we usually don’t accept sources that are just frontends to other sources (for example, if they use AccuWeather data, we will just use AccuWeather directly).